New Tesco boss likely to sell assets to fund recovery plan

 "The most enhancing way (to strengthen the balance sheet) is to sell assets and not dilute shareholders with a rights issue."

-That would follow the path taken by France's Carrefour (CARR.PA), which has listed or sold assets abroad to focus on the turnaround of its domestic business.
+That would follow the path taken by France's Carrefour , which has listed or sold assets abroad to focus on the turnaround of its domestic business.

 "A REAL CONUNDRUM"